zacanger/niddesa/text/mahaniddesa-from-chinese/14-chinese-amazon.md

-14. Expedited instructions

-Secondly, the speedy explanation will say:

 150. Sun people!
 I ask you, away from the land of silence, Great Immortal!

 How to see after Picchu arrived at Nibbana, become no executor in the world?